- Last updated:

 The wreck has long been an attraction to both tourists and locals, however it was badly eroded by ex-tropical cyclone Oswald in 2013 and now critically weakened continues to deteriorate.
 Without action there will be a visible loss of this significant local heritage icon for the area.

 In late 2013 council developed the S.S.
 Dicky Taskforce to evaluate and provide a recommendation on the long term option for management of the site.
 The taskforce has a number of stakeholders from council, state government, community heritage and the Dicky Beach SLSC.
-In March 2014 the taskforce made a recommendation to council for the removal and relocation of the wreck ensuring that any project included community consultation, wreck conservation and the development of interpretation opportunities as key components to the wreck’s relocation.

 Community consultation in relation to this project has been undertaken as a part of the ongoing discussion of the long term management of the S.S.
 Dicky.
-This includes media releases, media interviews and taskforce member discussion with the general community.
+This includes media releases, media interviews and taskforce member discussions with the general community.

 There is considerable community and media interest around this issue including the development of a short documentary.

 This will provide for the ongoing preservation of the local tourist icon and also provide a safe swimming environment for beach users.
-The final resting location will be determined as part of the S.S.
-Dicky Heritage and Conservation Plan as required by the State government approval process.

 - Project News June 2015